abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

 * Part 8 - Deep Learning - Completed on 28-09-2020
     * Artificial Neural Networks - Completed on 26-09-2020
     * Convolutional Neural Networks - Completed on 28-09-2020
-* Part 9 - Dimensionality Reduction - Currently pursuing
+* Part 9 - Dimensionality Reduction - Completed on 30-09-2020
     * Principal Component Analysis - Completed on 29-09-2020
-    * Linear Discriminant Analysis - Currently Pursuing
+    * Linear Discriminant Analysis - Completed on 30-09-2020
+    * Kernel - PCA - Completed on 30-09-2020
+* Part 10 - Model Selection and boosting - Currently pursuing

 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?